Wise.com Review 2021 – Pros & Cons of Transfers with (formerly) TransferWise

 How Long Does It Take To Receive The Money?

-Sending money with Transferwise is much faster than conventional bank transfers.
+Sending money with Wise is much faster than conventional bank transfers.
 Transfers usually take no more than two days, and arrive on the same day (a few hours).
 It all depends on the payment method you use (bank transfer or credit card)

 That being said, from the beginning, you will know exactly when the recipient will receive your money.

-Request A Transfer With Transferwise
+Request A Transfer With Wise

 Sometimes we need a transfer from France (bank account in Euros) to our British bank account.
 For example, when your parents send you money while you are studying in Liverpool.